Mikhail Beregovoy: Retirement and centenary

 Beregovoy celebrated his 100th birthday on 13 January 2018, an event attended by veterans and generals.
 He received a congratulatory telegram from President Vladimir Putin, reading "Please accept my congratulations on the 100th anniversary, wishes of health and good spirits.
-You have devoted all your life to defending the Motherland, fought on the fronts of the Great Patriotic War, and in the post-war period made a significant contribution to strengthening the country's defense capability and the development of the Armed Forces.
+You have devoted all your life to defending the Motherland, fought on the fronts of the Great Patriotic War, and in the post-war period made a significant contribution to strengthening the country's defence capability and the development of the Armed Forces.
 Your path as an officer, a military leader is a vivid example of courage and loyalty to duty".
-He also received a congratulatory telegram and a television set from the head of Balashikha, Sergei Yurov, as well as a certificate of honor signed by Defence Minister Sergey Shoygu.
+He also received a congratulatory telegram and a television set from the head of Balashikha, Sergei Yurov, as well as a certificate of honour signed by Defence Minister Sergey Shoygu.

 Beregovoy died on 30 May 2021 at the age of 103.
-Over his career he had received numerous honors and awards, including two Orders of the Red Banner, the Order of the Patriotic War First Class, the Order of the Red Banner of Labour, two Orders of the Red Star, the Order "For Service to the Homeland in the Armed Forces of the USSR" Third Class and the Medal "For Battle Merit", among others.
+Over his career he had received numerous honours and awards, including two Orders of the Red Banner, the Order of the Patriotic War First Class, the Order of the Red Banner of Labour, two Orders of the Red Star, the Order "For Service to the Homeland in the Armed Forces of the USSR" Third Class and the Medal "For Battle Merit", among others.